Shreyas95033/LMS/README.md

 ![Screenshot (25)](https://user-images.githubusercontent.com/90888322/152730980-6ef2ebc8-001e-432b-ac22-16f95ebcaaf2.png)
 https://user-images.githubusercontent.com/90888322/152731916-53b1e11b-0113-4d01-86ad-9020cebde715.mp4
 Project link : https://github.com/Shreyas95033/LMS
-I have used Azure web apps for deployment of my code with the command "az webapp up" also sharing the sample of deployment of my code uisng following commands : export APPNAME=$(az webapp list --query [0].name --output tsv) export APPRG=$(az webapp list --query [0].resourceGroup --output tsv) export APPPLAN=$(az appservice plan list --query [0].name --output tsv) export APPSKU=$(az appservice plan list --query [0].sku.name --output tsv) export APPLOCATION=$(az appservice plan list --query [0].location --output tsv) My app name/project name is Library Mnagement System.
+My app name/project name is Library Management System.
 ![Screenshot (26)](https://user-images.githubusercontent.com/90888322/152954119-85ff307b-751c-4918-ac16-888969e9c06a.png)
-I have already shared my project link and screenshots along with video proof of my demo project hope you will consider it.
+I have used Microsoft web apps for deployment of my code in github repository.
+I have created a resourse of web app and deployed in central us location with python runtime stack and created a resource.
+Then I selected deployment centre and selected github for my deployment of my code.
+After selecting github I deployed and build my code in my github repository and in my "main" branch and run all the tests with success resulting in the succesfull completion of my code testing and running.